 It’s no secret that relations between Ireland and the United Kingdom, particularly with regard to England and Ireland, have been somewhat turbulent down through the years.
 Though in recent years with the situation in the North of Ireland becoming much safer than what it once was, the negative aspects of the relationship don’t tend to stretch further beyond citizens of both countries not wanting to see the other do well in sport.
-For the most part, the cultures between the two islands isn’t a whole of a lot that different.
-With religion playing less and less of an important role within the societies of Ireland and the UK and a wider acceptance of each nation’s sports in the two countries, GAA being played and televised in Britain and League of Ireland soccer team competing in the Champions League competition, the two countries seem to be embracing each other all the more in recent times.
-Even the Irish and British charts on Spotify seem to mimic each other quite closely.
+For the most part, the cultures between the two islands aren’t that different.
+Religion is playing less and less of a role within the two societies, there has also been a wider acceptance of each nation’s sports in both countries.
+GAA being played and televised in Britain and, league of Ireland soccer teams competing in the European cup competitions alongside British clubs.
+Even the Irish and British charts on Spotify seem to be quite similar.
 Why is this?
 The Power of Information.

 Information is a vital component of how the economy functions.
 The flow of information within the economy makes individuals aware of goods and services and once they are aware of them and willing to buy them, consumption will occur and the economy will grow.
 If there is no flow of information, then individuals are not aware of goods and services and even if they are willing to buy them they cannot because they are not aware of them.
 In economics, this market failure is referred to as information asymmetry.
 It is this power of information that means that the Irish and British charts tend to be very similar to one another.